microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-singlepropertyschema.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-The schema of one property from the results of [hunting query API](../api/security-runhuntingquery.md).
+The schema of one property in the results of running an [advanced hunting query](../api/security-runhuntingquery.md).

 ## Properties
 |Property|Type|Description|